Study of a Compact Device for Water Attenuation Length Measurements: Measurement scheme and data analysis

-Real-time monitoring of the WAL was performed over a 30-day period within the HDPE-lined tank after filled the ultra-pure water (Fig.~\ref{fig:HDPE}).
-The initial WAL measurement following the ultra-pure water filling showed the WAL value is $48.2 \pm 8.1$ m.
+Real-time monitoring of the WAL was performed over a 30-day period within the HDPE-lined tank after filled the ultra-pure water, as shown in Fig.~\ref{fig:HDPE}.
 Usually, when the ultra-pure water produce by the ultra-pure water station, the WAL is more than 100~m, while after filled into the water tank, the WAL was reduced to 40 - 50~m.
 This was caused by the cleanness of the water tank, material impurity of the container, contact with air, and so on.
-Analysis of the long-term monitoring data (Fig.~\ref{fig:HDPE}) indicated a significant decline in WAL during the first 10 days after filling, signifying progressive ultra-pure water quality deterioration.
+Analysis of the long-term monitoring data indicated a significant decline in WAL during the first 10 days after filling, signifying progressive ultra-pure water quality deterioration, as shown in Fig.~\ref{fig:HDPE}.
 Subsequently, the WAL was stabilized and exhibited a slight upward trend, likely attributable to the settling of particulate matter, which marginally enhanced light transmission.